A free Premium account on the FCL.055 website! Read here

 Ailerons and flaps.

-Question 267-2 : In general transport aeroplanes with power assisted flight controls are fitted with an adjustable stabiliser instead of trim tabs on the elevator. this is because ?
+Question 267-3 : In general transport aeroplanes with power assisted flight controls are fitted with an adjustable stabiliser instead of trim tabs on the elevator this is because ?

 Effectiveness of trim tabs is insufficient for those aeroplanes.

-Question 267-3 : A jet aeroplane equipped with inboard and outboard ailerons is cruising at its normal cruise mach number. in this case ?
+Question 267-4 : A jet aeroplane equipped with inboard and outboard ailerons is cruising at its normal cruise mach number in this case ?

 Only the inboard ailerons are active.

-.the ailerons are normally situated at the wing tip, to give the greatest moment for the force produced. however this also means that they cause the maximum twisting and bending loads on the wing. this can cause a loss of effectiveness or even reversal of the aileron..to reduce these effects the ailerons can be mounted further inboard. alternatively, two sets of ailerons may be fitted, one set at the wing tip for use at low speeds when the forces involved are low, and one set inboard for use at high speeds when the forces are greater and could cause greater structural distortion. in summary, outboard ailerons are low speed ailerons and inboard ailerons are high speed ailerons and only the inboard ailerons are used when the flaps are retracted. exemple 375 Only the inboard ailerons are active.
+The ailerons are normally situated at the wing tip to give the greatest moment for the force produced however this also means that they cause the maximum twisting and bending loads on the wing this can cause a loss of effectiveness or even reversal of the aileronto reduce these effects the ailerons can be mounted further inboard alternatively two sets of ailerons may be fitted one set at the wing tip for use at low speeds when the forces involved are low and one set inboard for use at high speeds when the forces are greater and could cause greater structural distortion in summary outboard ailerons are low speed ailerons and inboard ailerons are high speed ailerons and only the inboard ailerons are used when the flaps are retracted Only the outboard aileron are active. the inboard and outboard ailerons are active. only the spoilers will be active, not the ailerons.

 In a differential aileron control system the control surfaces have a larger upward than downward maximum deflection.

-.to generate lift we have to move air downwards, and to roll into a banked attitude to turn we have to lift one wing while dropping the other. to lift a wing we have to generate more lift and so we lower the aileron on that side, we don't get something for nothing and so this extra lift increases the drag, meanwhile dropping the other wing by moving the aileron upwards reduces the drag. the increased drag generated by the down going aileron causes the nose to yaw in the opposite direction to the roll and this is called adverse yaw.. /com en/com080 300a.jpg..with differential ailerons, one aileron is raised a greater distance than the other aileron is lowered for a given movement of the control wheel. this produces an increase in drag on the descending wing. the greater drag results from deflecting the up aileron on the descending wing to a greater angle than the down aileron on the rising wing. while adverse yaw is reduced, it is not eliminated completely.. /com en/com080 300b.jpg.. exemple 379 In a differential aileron control system the control surfaces have a larger upward than downward maximum deflection.
+To generate lift we have to move air downwards and to roll into a banked attitude to turn we have to lift one wing while dropping the other to lift a wing we have to generate more lift and so we lower the aileron on that side we don't get something for nothing and so this extra lift increases the drag meanwhile dropping the other wing by moving the aileron upwards reduces the drag the increased drag generated by the down going aileron causes the nose to yaw in the opposite direction to the roll and this is called adverse yaw com encom080 300ajpgwith differential ailerons one aileron is raised a greater distance than the other aileron is lowered for a given movement of the control wheel this produces an increase in drag on the descending wing the greater drag results from deflecting the up aileron on the descending wing to a greater angle than the down aileron on the rising wing while adverse yaw is reduced it is not eliminated completely com encom080 300bjpgOn some aeroplanes, the servo tab also serves as a trim tab. hydraulically powered control surfaces do not need mass balancing. in general the maximum downward elevator deflection is larger than upward.

 Flaps and slats retracted or speed above a certain value.

-exemple 383 Flaps (and slats) retracted or speed above a certain value.
+Flaps (and/or slats) extended or speed below a certain value. landing gear retracted. landing gear extended.

 The stick force per g must have both an upper and lower limit in order to ensure acceptable control characteristics.